The 4 Stages of Diabetic Retinopathy

 Stage 1: Mild nonproliferative diabetic retinopathy

-This is the earliest stage of diabetic retinopathy, characterized by tiny swellings/bulges in the blood vessels of the retina.
+This is the earliest stage of diabetic retinopathy, characterised by tiny swellings/bulges in the blood vessels of the retina.
 These areas of swelling are known as microaneurysms.

 These microaneurysms can cause small amounts of fluid to leak into the retina, triggering swelling of the macula – the back of the retina.
 Despite this, there are usually no clear symptoms indicating there is a problem.